HwSwthub/STM32-Sonar-Sensor/README.md

 STM32 is a chip that is increasingly used in the world of electronics.
 We have created a tutorial to help you understand the basic concepts of the STM32 F303RE chip.
 The tutorial presents all the steps to create and develop a project both in terms of software and hardware.

-The tutorial is progressive, at the beginning, the user will learn through the different unit tests (driving LED and button) before starting to develop a complete application using a distance sensor.
+The tutorial is progressive.
+At the beginning, the user will learn through the different unit tests which are :
+* Driving a LED
+* Uses of a button
+* Implementation of the I2C communication protocol
+* Implementation of the interrupts
+Then, the user will be able to realize a complete project by using the various notions acquired in the unit tests to drive a ultrasound sensor.